wp-plugins/rating-widget/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.1.8 =
+Update: Relocated account actions from "Advanced" to "Account" section.
+New: Added an option to "Clear Ratings" after testing the plugin.
+New: Added an option to "Start Fresh" from factory settings.
+Optimization: Added multiple additional frequently used examples to the "Power User" settings.

 = 2.1.7 =
 Major Fix: Added sanity check before executing Super Cache wp_cache_clear_cache() method.
 Fix: Fixed post title extraction for non-English Unicode letters.